alienscience/clj-ldap/README.md

                     :description "His dudeness"
                     :telephoneNumber ["1919191910" "4323324566"]})

+Throws a [LDAPException](http://www.unboundid.com/products/ldap-sdk/docs/javadoc/com/unboundid/ldap/sdk/LDAPException.html) if there is an error with the request or the add failed.

 ## modify [connection dn modifications]

 Modifies an entry in the connected ldap server.
 The modifications are